For Students

 Meet with me!

-Drop in during the hours in the syllabus or sign up for a specific time here:
+Visit my office (HB 125) during the hours in the syllabus or sign up for a specific time here:

 What are office hours for?